aakalaw/aakalaw.github.io/src/data/about.md

 - Showing sincere kindness and respect to each person.
 - Remaining inquisitive.
 - Consistently striving for improvement.
-- Living for around a hundred years.
+- Living for around a thousand years.